 2. He Avoids Confrontation

 If your husband avoids confrontation to the point of blindly agreeing with you, it is an issue.
-They may also get up and leave in the middle of the conversation.
+They may also get up and leave in the middle of the conversation, which can be useful to prevent the conversation from heating up and escalating.
 In some cases, they might become angry and even abusive.

-Eventually, you stop bringing up topics that might aggravate your husband.
-And while the relationship may be working for him, you will always feel neglected.
+Eventually, you stop bringing up topics that might aggravate your husband which leads to communication issues.
+And while the relationship may be working for him, you will always feel neglected and trapped in the same place.
 Thus, the relationship will suffer.

 3. He Shuts Down

-You may notice that at times your husband seems very happy and talkative, but other times he suddenly shuts off.
+You may notice that at times your husband seems very happy and talkative, but other times he suddenly shuts off and shows disinterest or neglects you or the relationship.
 This inconsistency in feelings may be a sign of an emotionally distant partner.
 While you think the relationship is going great, he may throw a curveball at you, giving you the feeling that he isn’t happy in the relationship.

-This may be his way of coping with issues that he should be speaking out about, but does not.
-It normally requires couple’s therapy to resolve an issue like this.
+This may be his way of coping with issues that he should be speaking out about but does not.
+It normally requires couple’s therapy to resolve an issue like this, especially if the gridlock occurs in the middle of an argument.

 This happens because he may feel it’s easier to deflect the question rather than deal with the pain that comes with facing your emotions and problems.
 When your husband does this, it’s important to remember that deflection does not stem from insensitivity.
 He has probably grown up with deflection as a coping mechanism to steer clear of expressing their feelings and confrontation.